RocketChat/docs-old/guides/administrator-guides/import/csv.md

 Direct Channels / Direct Messages are imported from a special directory named **directmessages** with a specific format based on the **Message Files** format.
 The details required are:

-1. Username who sent the message
+1. Username who sent the message.
-2. Username who received the message
+2. Username who received the message.
-3. The timestamp in milliseconds
+3. The timestamp in milliseconds.
 4. The message, quotes are highly recommended especially if the message text contains a comma.

 It's **required** to keep conversations in **distinct files**, for example, a conversation between user A and B compose a file \(`messages1.csv`\), and the conversation between user B and C compose another file \(`messages2.csv`\).